cssgunc/ccc/README.md

 ## Project Mission

 CCC wants to migrate from under Downtown Chapel Hill's website to their own.
-Link to current website: [The Campus & Community Coalition](https://www.downtownchapelhill.com/coalition)
+[Click here to see the current website.](https://www.downtownchapelhill.com/coalition)

 ## Project Overview

 This website will be used primarily to display important trends regarding alcohol use in the Chapel Hill community alongside other important resources.

 This webpage uses React.
-If you are new to React, here is a resource to get started: [Get started with React](https://react.dev/learn)
+[Click here to get started with React.](https://react.dev/learn)

 ## Get Started